Engagement monitoring: PhD courses

 You'll be asked to complete and return the Course Engagement Form to confirm that:

-• You understand the University’s attendance policy
+- you understand the University’s attendance policy

-• You understand the authorised absence process (see below)
+- you understand the authorised absence process (see below)

-• You understand the conditions under which you’ll be allowed to return to studies and the consequences of further non-engagement.
+- you understand the conditions under which you’ll be allowed to return to studies and the consequences of further non-engagement.

 Course withdrawal

-If you’re withdrawn from your course, your withdrawal will be reported to UK Visas and Immigration (UKVI), who will be instructed to cancel your Tier 4/Student Route visa.
+If you’re withdrawn from your course, your withdrawal will be reported to UK Visas and Immigration (UKVI), who will be instructed to cancel your Student Route visa.
 You’ll receive an email confirming this and outlining your next steps.
 Upon receipt of the withdrawal email, you’ll need to prepare to leave the UK within 60 days.

 Authorised absences

-1. Sickness or other unforeseen absences:
+Sickness or other unforeseen absences

-• Absences of up to 10 working days: you must inform your Director of Studies and the Research Student team at researchdegrees@arts.ac.uk.
-You may be asked to provide evidence, for example a doctor’s certificate.
+- Absences of up to 10 working days: you must inform your Director of Studies and the Research Student team at researchdegrees@arts.ac.uk.

-• Absences over 10 working days: you must submit an application for authorised absence form to the Research Student team at researchdegrees@arts.ac.uk.
-You must include supporting evidence and written confirmation from your Director of Studies in support of the absence.
+- Absences over 10 working days: you must submit an application for authorised absence form to the Research Student team at researchdegrees@arts.ac.uk.
+You may be asked to include supporting evidence and written confirmation from your Director of Studies in support of the absence.

-2. Planned absences of more than 10 working days:
+Planned absences of more than 10 working days

-• Academic-related absences (e.g. conference attendance) must be approved by your Director of Studies.
+- Academic-related absences (e.g. conference attendance) must be approved by your Director of Studies.
 Submit an application for authorised absence form stating your dates of departure and return.
 Include an agreement that you will contact your Director of Studies at least once while you’re away.

-• Absences of more than 4 weeks will not be authorised.
+- Absences of more than 4 weeks will not be authorised.
 If you are absent for more than 4 weeks your sponsorship will be withdrawn and reported to UK Visas and Immigration (UKVI).
 As a result, UKVI may cancel your visa.

 Authorised Absence Form